BetterCodeBetterScience/book/book/workflows.md

 - write tests for common edge cases
   - use a small toy dataset for testing
 - unit vs integration tests

-## Scaling workflows

-- maybe leave this to the HPC chapter?

-## Choosing a workflow engine